SereDef/seredef.github.io/_publications/2023-07-06-ELS-comorbidity-paper.md

 <i>JAACAP</i>.'

 ---

+Check out the [GitHub repository](https://github.com/SereDef/association-ELS-PCM-project) for this paper.
+More information about the ELS score construction available [here](https://github.com/SereDef/cumulative-ELS-score).

 **Abstract** \
 <ins>Objective</ins>:
 Depression and obesity are 2 highly prevalent and often comorbid conditions.
 Exposure to early-life stress (ELS) has